Heartfelt Appreciation for Fleece Hearts Made by TeamMates for Cancer Patients

 An ongoing project for TeamMates has been creating and giving fleece hearts to the Cancer Partners of Nebraska.
 The soft, stuffed hearts were made by TeamMates mentees and mentors for the Heart to Hold project, which provides cancer patients with a handmade fleece heart to hold while undergoing radiation treatment.

 In 2019, the first year of partnership, TeamMates staff delivered over 300 fleece hearts to the center.
 At the next delivery in 2021, over 480 hearts.
+In 2023, TeamMates matches made 230 hearts.
 The Cancer Partners of Nebraska staff are extremely grateful for this annual project, as the hearts are well loved and utilized by patients.

 Dr. Mark Stavas, of Cancer Partners of Nebraska, started the Heart to Hold project at a previous practice in Tennessee and had been looking for a group to help him introduce it to his Nebraska patients.
 TeamMates matches were happy to help, with over 100 matches completing a project in the first year of partnership.